UniversalDependencies/UD_Old_East_Slavic-TOROT/README.md

 # Summary

-UD-Old-Russian-TOROT is a conversion of a selection of the Old East Slavonic and Middle Russian data in the Tromsø Old Russian and OCS Treebank (TOROT), which was originally annotated in PROIEL dependency format.
+UD\_Old\_Russian-TOROT is a conversion of a selection of the Old East Slavonic and Middle Russian data in the Tromsø Old Russian and OCS Treebank (TOROT), which was originally annotated in PROIEL dependency format.

 # Introduction